arthurriosprogramador/CS50/README.md

 - Solutions to all problem sets, done directly on CS50’s GitHub environment
 - Code mainly in C, Python, and some web technologies
-- Notes and explanations about what I learned

 ## Structure